elanglai/ra_poc/README.md

  ---------------------------------------------------------------------------------------------

-elcome to RA's Uncle Rocky POC!
+Welcome to RA's Uncle Rocky POC!

 This repository contains the sources used for creating the Uncle Rocky POC which utilizes AWS's services for detecting a competitor's product image (via Rekognition & SageMaker's